code42/code42cli/docs/userguides/trustedactivities.md

 # Configure Trusted Activities

+You can add trusted activities to your organization to prevent file activity associated with these locations from appearing in your security data dashboards, user profiles, and alerts.

 ## Get CSV Template

 The following command will generate a CSV template to either create, update, or remove multiple trusted activities at once.
 The csv file will be saved to the current working directory.